Too Much, Too Fast: How Most Entrepreneurs Screw Up Their Sales Message

 If your prospect is even remotely still paying attention to you after you do this, they’ll at least be left with quite a lot of questions …

 How do I know this thing or service will really work?

 But you wouldn’t just not start with “BUY NOW”.
 You would also NOT start by answering the “what if it doesn’t work for me” question.

-Think of it this way: your prospect is having an issue, but follow site like a teenager behaves toward his parents … your prospect is hardheaded and quick to tune you out as if you know nothing.
+Think of it this way: your prospect is having an issue, but browse around this website like a teenager behaves toward his parents … your prospect is hardheaded and quick to tune you out as if you know nothing.